Zero Waste Mindset or Zero Waste X

-I know you're probably thinking this lifestyle change is going to break the bank.
-Well, I'm here to share ways that you can transition your lifestyle without losing style or breaking the bank.
+This lifestyle change is not going to break the bank.
+I will share ways that you can transition your lifestyle without losing style or breaking the bank.

 I have provided an illustration that shows ways that you can make easy transitions in the kitchen to provide less waste.
 Thus, reducing your ecological footprint and impacts on the environment.
 Our little impacts make BIG differences.

 Right now you're probably thinking...how can you produce zero waste?

 No such thing. we all produce some kind of waste be it human or product.
 What having a zero-waste mindset means is that you are making decisions based on how it, directly and indirectly, affects your environments.
 Making these conscious decisions create sustainable actions.
 So, as you decide to move forward in your transition to living a zero-waste lifestyle remember that you will have some waste, and that's okay but dispose of the waste appropriately and if it can serve another purpose, get creative.
 If you do decide to make the transition please email me or share your photos and I will post and share your amazing efforts for the environment.